|

 Hutu and Tutsi

-The shorter Hutu people were earlier inhabitants of the area now known as Rwanda and Burundi.
-They spoke a Bantu language, related to the others still known as Bantu, spoken over about two thirds of Africa south of the Sahara and by about two-thirds of the people groups.
-In the 1300s, a tall, thin Cushite people migrated into the area from the southern highlands of Ethiopia, coming as conquerors.
+The Hutu and Tutsi are generally referred to as ethnic groups or designations.
+But some evidence and analyses indicate the idea of social group is more accurate.
+The shorter set of the population are referred to as the Hutu people, and are chracterized as earlier inhabitants of the area now known as Rwanda and Burundi.
+They spoke a Bantu language, related to the others still known as Bantu.
+Forms of Bantu speech cover about two thirds of Africa south of the Sahara, spoken by about two-thirds of the people groups of that geography.

 The Cushite conquerors gradually settled into the local culture, adopted the local Bantu language, and merged generally with the Bantu Hutu.
-The language was changed, however, due to the culture and language of the conquerors, and it is through the many Cushite words and cultural indicators that much of the history has been clarified.
+The language was changed, however, due to the culture and language of the conquerors, and it is through the many Cushite words and cultural indicators that much of the history has been proposed.

 Hima

 The name Hima is also associated with the Tutsis, and with regions in Western Tanzania and Southern.
 There are still groups of people called Hima in the region.
 Some students of history find the Hima name associated with another invading group of warrior-herders.
+This group, called the Bacwezi (pronounced Bachwezi) in legends, seems to have originally come from Nilotic stock, migrating down the Nile River to the Lakes region.
+The name Hima is found in Ankole, Uganda, formerly a Bacwezi kingdom.

 Over the centuries, the cultural and social situation of the Bacwezi and the Tutsi became similar and their associations grew.
 It appears they can be considered as one social group across the various languages and peoples of the region.